x3a1n4/canvas-game-2/README.md

 A "6" is where the player ends the level (They also act as "4"s) Only have one 5 and 6 per level
 Each array in the list is a level

+Numbers are changed to 33 if a coin is collected but the player hasn't touched a checkpoint yet.